-- Bayern Munich: Takeaways from big victory against Lazio
+- Bayern Munich: Takeaways from convincing victory against Leverkusen

 This is not the first time Boateng has been heavily linked with a move away from the club.
 The German international was eager to join Paris Saint-Germain two years ago, but the two clubs didn’t reach an agreement over the transfer fee.
 There was interest from Manchester United, but Boateng was not interested in moving to England at that time.
 His performances took a dip after this transfer saga.

 After the German Champions signed Lucas Hernandez and Benjamin Pavard in 2019, Boateng was linked with Juventus.
 However, a move didn’t materialize for the former German international.
 His playing time under Niko Kovac decreased due to new arrivals.